Iraq Petroleum Company: Red Line Agreement and the creation of IPC

 TPC was to be organized as a nonprofit company, registered in Britain, that produced crude oil for a fee for its parent companies, based on their shares.
 The company itself was only allowed to refine and sell to Iraq's internal market, in order to prevent any competition with the parent companies.
 Gulbenkian, who did not own a refinery, signed a separate agreement with CFP on or around July 31, 1928 in which CFP took on the obligation to buy his share of oil at a fair price, i.e. reasonably close to the market value at the point of shipment.
 The obligation had no real downside to CFP who were eager to obtain sources of supply.

-The Near East Development Corporation (registered in Delaware) consisted of five large US oil companies:
+The Near East Development Corporation (Note: Incorporated in Delaware on February 3, 1928 with an authorized capital of 50,000 shares (par $100), of which 25,500 were issued) consisted of five large US oil companies: